montagestudio/firefly/README.md

   dockersamples/visualizer
 ```

 This will create a web application at 127.0.0.1:5001.
-You can use this to see which services as currently deployed.
+You can use this to see which services are currently deployed.

 ### Build images